Client confidentiality in a nutshell

 All counselling is confidential subject to the constraints of English law and ethical practice.
 Your counsellor has a legal duty to report anything to do with terrorism or acts of terror.

 If you were to disclose matters involving a serious/life-threatening risk of harm to self or others, they might have to act on it.
-If something like that did come up, they would talk with you about it.
-Generally, we would not break confidence without your prior knowledge and, ideally, consent.
+If something like that came up, they would talk with you about it.
+Where possible, we would not break confidence without your prior knowledge and, ideally, consent.

 We do not tell your GP or anyone else that you are coming to counselling unless you ask us to.
 So, attending private counselling would not go on your medical records.
 Occasionally clients ask us to make a GP referral or write a letter to give to their GP.
 We would discuss and agree on the contents of the referral letter with you before sending it.

 If you are coming as a couple or family group, there are occasions we might see you as individuals, too; for example, as part of the assessment process.

 Almost anything said in the one-to-one session stays confidential between us.
 Some things, however, are too big to contain without damaging the couple/family work.
 An example might be a current affair unknown to your partner.
 If something like that came up, you would need to bring it up in the larger group, or we could continue to work together.

 We can only work with younger children with parental consent.
 Having a safe space is a vital part of counselling so we would discuss nothing a child says with their parents (unless the child was at risk).

 Older children might self-refer, depending on age and understanding.
 We would give them exactly the same level of confidentiality afforded to an adult client.

 Counselling is confidential, even if a third-party (such as an employer or family member) is paying for it.
 So, you have the same rights to confidentiality, whoever foots the bill.